OSGP/Documentation/chapter4/README.md

 ### Community council
 This council can make decisions on all community related subject.
 The community council can be elected by the community members (when the need is there).
 The community council consists of 5 people.
-1 is seat is taken by the OSGP Foundation for alignment between the foundation and the online community.
+1 is seat is taken by the OSGP Foundation (once started) for alignment between the foundation and the online community.

 The community council is responsible for:

 General governance
 - Make sure that people can contribute
 - How people can contribute